Write bold openers; rewrite with each draft. See below under format.

 We’ll talk about headings later, but there are specific guidelines we adhere to regarding capitalisation and headings used in text and navigation.

 A general audience should be able to decipher what you write.
 We write in plain English.
 We aim to score 70 or above on the Flesh-Kincaid readability test.
 Seventy or above indicates a reader who has at least an 8th-grade education (age 13-14) should understand your text.
 With that as a guideline, your writing should be reasonably easy for most adults to read.
 Again, Hemingway is a useful tool you can use to improve your readability.

 Legibility refers to how visually clear something is to read.
 To ensure clarity, we:

 use larger than average body text font sizes (at least 16 px)

-- limit most paragraphs to 150 words
+limit most paragraphs to 150 words

 add hard returns after every paragraph to create white space between them

 A contraction is a word or group of words resulting from shortening an original form.
 People most typically speak using contractions.